 As well as facts about some of the biggest personalities in the game, like Van Dijk, Gnabry, Rashford, Sterling and Lewandowski, readers get a behind-the-scenes glimpse into footballers' world!
 (For example, did you know that Van Dijk had to wash dishes to pay his way through his early career, or that Kanté and Leicester squad were promised pizza by their manger if they could keep a clean sheet?)
 A great way to encourage your child to read by reliving the drama of exciting matches and getting to know current players.

 Jaz Santos vs. the World by Priscilla Mante

 Jaz is having a tough time at home, so she decides to create her own girls' football team and aim for the football stardom she's always dreamed of.
 Things get off to a shaky start, but she's determined to make everyone at school take her team seriously and play to win.
 Bend it like Beckham for Jacqueline Wilson fans, this is a heart-warming, inspiring read.

 Get football-loving kids excited about reading for pleasure with some brilliant soccer-inspired ideas from the National Literacy Trust in the Love Football, Love Reading 2 toolkit and Dan Freedman's football challenge, in association witn Premier League Primary Stars.
 Director of the Trust Jonathan Douglas says: “We know from our experience of working with reluctant readers just how powerful football can be in getting children to enjoy reading, which gives them vital skills for the future.”

 The Premier League Reading Stars Online Challenge will also appeal to young readers; in each challenge a Premier League player reads an extract of text and challenges children to answer reading comprehension questions of varying difficulty.

-Football-inspired learning doesn't have to be limited to reading – TheSchoolRun suggests a number of maths and geography activities your football fan might enjoy.
+Football-inspired learning doesn't have to be limited to reading or numeracy – TheSchoolRun suggests a number of maths and geography activities your football fan might enjoy.